Richard Rorty: Biography

 Rorty was a professor of philosophy at Princeton University for 21 years.
 In 1981, he was a recipient of a MacArthur Fellowship, commonly known as the "Genius Grant", in its first year of awarding, and in 1982 he became Kenan Professor of the Humanities at the University of Virginia, working closely with colleagues and students in multiple departments, especially in English.
 In 1998 Rorty became professor of comparative literature (and philosophy, by courtesy), at Stanford University, where he spent the remainder of his academic career.
 During this period he was especially popular, and once quipped that he had been assigned to the position of "transitory professor of trendy studies."

-Rorty's doctoral dissertation, The Concept of Potentiality was a historical study of the concept, completed under the supervision of Paul Weiss, but his first book (as editor), The Linguistic Turn (1967), was firmly in the prevailing analytic mode, collecting classic essays on the linguistic turn in analytic philosophy.
+Rorty's doctoral dissertation, The Concept of Potentiality, was a historical study of the concept, completed under the supervision of Paul Weiss, but his first book (as editor), The Linguistic Turn (1967), was firmly in the prevailing analytic mode, collecting classic essays on the linguistic turn in analytic philosophy.
 However, he gradually became acquainted with the American philosophical movement known as pragmatism, particularly the writings of John Dewey.
 The noteworthy work being done by analytic philosophers such as Willard Van Orman Quine and Wilfrid Sellars caused significant shifts in his thinking, which were reflected in his next book, Philosophy and the Mirror of Nature (1979).

 Pragmatists generally hold that the meaning of a proposition is determined by its use in linguistic practice.
-Rorty combined pragmatism about truth and other matters with a later Wittgensteinian philosophy of language, which declares that meaning is a social-linguistic product, and sentences do not "link up" with the world in a correspondence relation.
+Rorty combined pragmatism about truth with the later Wittgenstein's philosophy of language, which declares that meaning is a social-linguistic product, and sentences do not "link up" with the world in a correspondence relation.
 Rorty wrote in Contingency, Irony, and Solidarity (1989):